Design and Performance of a Monolithic Plastic Scintillator Tracker with Embedded Scatterers: Performance evaluation of FROST with a positron beam test using prototype detectors

 Second, the angular dependence of the position resolution was studied using Prototype~M3 by varying the incidence angle $\theta_x$ in the $x$--$z$ plane, where $\theta_x$ was defined as the angle between the beam direction and the $z$ axis in the $x$--$z$ plane.
 The angle was changed by rotating the FROST prototype while keeping the hodoscopes fixed, and data were taken at \(\theta_x=15^\circ\), \(30^\circ\), and \(45^\circ\).
 The scanned regions were \(-50~\mathrm{mm}<x<20~\mathrm{mm}\) and \(-10~\mathrm{mm}<y<15~\mathrm{mm}\) for \(\theta_x=15^\circ\) and \(30^\circ\), and \(-50~\mathrm{mm}<x<30~\mathrm{mm}\) and \(-10~\mathrm{mm}<y<50~\mathrm{mm}\) for \(\theta_x=45^\circ\).

-In both measurement modes, the beam irradiation position was changed by translating the prototype in the transverse plane with step sizes chosen as integer multiples of the hodoscope cell pitch (1.7~mm).
+In both measurement modes, the beam irradiation position was changed by translating only the prototype in the transverse plane, while the hodoscopes were kept fixed.
+The translation step sizes were chosen as integer multiples of the hodoscope cell pitch (1.7~mm).
 The scanned region was divided into position cells defined by the hodoscope crossing position, which correspond to $1.7~\mathrm{mm}/\cos\theta_x$ in $x$ and $1.7~\mathrm{mm}$ in $y$, and typically 500--2500 events were recorded per position cell.